ParadoxRegiment/physerror/docs/index.rst

 It was originally created for the BPHYS 231 Intro to Experimental Physics class at University of Washington Bothell.

-If you are new to coding, look below under :ref:`examples` and :ref:`usage` for how to load your data, pull calculated values, and generate graphs.
+If you are new to coding, look below under Examples_ and Usage_ for how to load your data, pull calculated values, and generate graphs.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-.. role:: underline
-   :class: underline
 .. _install:

 Installation
 ------------

-Download the :underline:`physerror.py` file and save it in the same directory as your working directory.
+Download the `physerror.py` file and save it in the same directory as your working directory.
 Use ``import physerror as phyerr`` to import the module into your file.

 .. _examples: